 - Annual premium savings up to 15% on the life insurance premium

-- The ability to earn an Apple Watch (earnings are based on regular exercise which translates into points that then accumulate to either help finance or pay for the watch, depending on your activity levels.)
+- The ability to earn an Apple Watch (based on regular exercise which translates into points that then accumulate to either help finance or pay for the watch, depending on your activity levels.)

 - A free Fitbit

 - Amazon Prime membership